NLaff/Lafferty.co-v2/content/reviews/bonsai.md

 My first client asked if I had a standard contract to use.
 I didn't, but I said yes to make it seem like I knew what I was doing.

-I had to find a standard contract, so I googled it.
+I had to find a standard contract, so I Googled it.

 When it was time to get paid, which is the best part of freelancing, I had to figure that out too.